-- activities.
-The existence of a scalar chain and adherence to it are necessary if the organization is to be successful. - 10.
-ORDER: For the sake of efficiency and coordination, all materials and people related to a specific kind of work should be treated as equally as possible. - 11.
-EQUITY: All employees should be treated as equally as possible. - 12.
-STABILITY OF TENURE OF PERSONNEL: Retaining productive employees should always be a high priority of management.
+- 10. ORDER: For the sake of efficiency and coordination, all materials and people related to a specific kind of work should be treated as equally as possible. - 11.
+EQUTY: All employees should be treated as equally as possible. - 12.
+STABILITY OF TENURE OF PERSONNEL: Retaining productive employees should alw ays be a high priority of management.
 Recruitment and Selection Costs, as well as increased product-reject rates are usually associated with hiring new workers. - 13.
-INITIATIVE: Management should take steps to encourage worker initiative, which is defined as new or additional work activity undertaken through self-direction. - 14.
+INITIATIVE: Management should take steps to encourage worker initiative, which is defined as new or additional work activity undertaken through self direction. - 14.
 ESPIRIT DECORPS: Management should encourage harmony and general good feelings among employees.